AppDaemon/appdaemon/TUTORIAL_DOCKER.md

 Our first step will be to verify that we can get Appdaemon running on our machine, which tests that we can successfully "pull" (download) software from Docker Hub, execute it, and get output that Appdaemon is working.
 We will worry about our persistent (normal) configuration later.

 Before you start, you need to know the following:
 * HA_URL: The URL of your running Home Assistant, in the form of http://[name]:[port].
-Port is probably 8123.
+Port is usually 8123.
 * HA_KEY: If your Home Assistant requires an API key, you'll need that

 Now, on your Docker host, run the following command, substituting the values above in the quotes below.
 (Note, if you do not need an HA_KEY, you can omit the entire -e HA_KEY line)